College students can be food insecure too

 A senior at the university says that she and her friends know all to well the struggle of going without food at times.

-“There has been some times when the stores have either been closed or not open, to where I would be in my door and not have enough food in my door to be full.” says Paige Dolan.
+“There has been some times when the stores have either been closed or not open, to where I would be in my dorm and not have enough food in my dorm to be full.” says Paige Dolan.

 Paige says having a the food pantry is a great security blanket for the students, faculty, and staff who may be in need.

-“It’s comforting to know that people want you to succeed in your major but also want you to be fed and work hard at whatever your major may be.” add Dolan
+“It’s comforting to know that people want you to succeed in your major but also want you to be fed and work hard at whatever your major may be.” added Dolan

-The pantry says that they are always accepting donations, and you can bring them to the wellness centers.
+The pantry says that they are always accepting donations, and you can bring them to the wellness center.

-Students, faculty, and staff who want to utilize the pantry the hours are
+Students, faculty and staff who want to utilize the pantry can go during the following hours: